dekeh1/CS-443/Syllabus.md

 1.	**Laptop Computer:** You will need a laptop computer that you can bring to class sessions and can use at home.
 The brand and operating system (Windows, Mac OS X, Linux) is unimportant – the software we will be using runs on all major operating systems and can be downloaded for free.
 It is expected that you will download and install required software as needed over the course of the semester.
 2.	**Internet Access:** You will need Internet access for access to:
-	1.	**WSU Gmail** – You must check your WSU Gmail account on a regular basis.
-We will be using a class Listserv to comm3nicate, and you will be subscribing to OpenMRS mailing lists.
+	1.	**Blackboard** – All course materials and announcements will be made available through the course site on Blackboard.
+Students will be required to use Blackboard as the course tool and be familiar with uploading files.
-	2. 	**GitHub** – We will use GitHub to host our projects.
+	2. 	**WSU Gmail** – You must check your WSU Gmail account on a regular basis.
-	3.	**Tutorials and articles** – I will suggest, and you will research on your own, tutorials and articles for you to learn new technologies and techniques we need.
+	3. Version Control/Build/Test/Integration Sites and Tools – We will use sites such as GitHub, GitLab and Travis to host, build, and test our projects.
-	4. **WReSTT-CyLE** – Web-based Repository of Software Testing Tutorials: A Cyber-learning Environment, that seeks to provide students and instructors with guided access to vetted Learning Objects (LOs) in the area of software testing.
+	4.	**Tutorials and articles** – I will suggest, and you will research on your own, tutorials and articles for you to learn new technologies and techniques we need.

 ## Where Does This Course Lead?
-* CS 448 Software Development Capstone
+* CS-448 – Software Development Capstone
 * Your professional career

 ## Course Workload Expectations